MinaAtef1/Django-Remote-Model/README.md

 By default the remote model does not have permission of its own because it's not generated from a migration, but you can create a migration for it by setting `has_permission` to `True`

-but bear in mind that you will need to delete those permission by hand if you decided to change or remote the remote model
+but bear in mind that you will need to delete those permission by hand if you decided to change or remove the remote model

 ## Usage with the Django Admin